 Monitoring or Recording of Calls, Chats and Other Interactions

 Certain online transactions may involve you calling us or us calling you.
 They may also involve online chats.
-Please be aware that it is Equals 3's general practice to monitor and in some cases, record such interactions for staff training or quality assurance purposes or to retain evidence of a particular transaction or interaction.
+Please be aware that it is Lucy's general practice to monitor and in some cases, record such interactions for staff training or quality assurance purposes or to retain evidence of a particular transaction or interaction.

 Mobile Applications and Use of Information in the Social Computing Environment

 Lucy makes available mobile applications for download from various mobile application marketplaces.
 Lucy also provides social computing tools on some of its Web sites to enable online sharing and collaboration among members who have registered to use them.
 These include forums, wikis, blogs and other social media platforms.